MichelKrispin/Flomathica/README.md

 ## Demonstration
-There is a `Demonstration.md` file where a step by step recipe for the features can be found.
+There is a `Demonstration.md` file where a step by step recipe shows some features.

 In the `demo.flo` file are some predefined functions to show how functions and operators can be defined.